-- Congestion: Edge computing can also ease growing pressure on the wide area network.
-This can improve efficiency and keep bandwidth requirements in check, which is a significant challenge in the age of mobile computing and IoT.
+- Congestion: Edge computing can also ease the growing pressure on the wide-area network.
+This can improve efficiency and keep bandwidth requirements in check This is a significant challenge in the age of mobile computing and IoT.
 Instead of overwhelming the network with a constant flood of relatively insignificant raw data, edge devices can analyze, filter, and compress data locally.

 - Bandwidth: Edge computing topology can support IoT devices in environments with unreliable network connectivity.
 Such environments include cruise ships, offshore oil platforms, rural agricultural plants, remote military outposts, and ecological research sites.
 Even with a hit-or-miss connection to the cloud, local compute and storage resources can enable continuous operation.

 The more intelligent an edge device, the more intensive its configuration, deployment, and maintenance requirements.
 Organizations will need to decide on a case-by-case basis if distributed computing benefits (like cheaper WAN connectivity) justify the increased overhead at the network’s periphery.
 Gartner Research Director Santhosh Rao cautions that the costs associated with deploying and operating edge computing technology can pile up quickly.
 Although edge computing comes with many benefits, IT leaders will have to make sure a they outweigh its costs.

 Security is also a major concern associated with edge computing.
 Some IT professionals worry that a decentralized computing architecture will make a network more vulnerable to attack by creating excess backdoor entry points.
 However, other people argue that placing an edge-computing gateway between network endpoints and the internet can actually improve security.
 Because more data will be processed and stored locally, travel to and from the cloud will be reduced.